 There are also:

-The Domination is an omnibus of the main trilogy, not a separate book.
+is an abridged omnibus of the main trilogy, not a separate book.

 The series contains examples of:

 - Affably Evil: A lot of Draka characters, when you get past the slavery and the warmongering and the rampant amorality, are actually surprisingly pleasant people.
 However, it only really serves to make them even more unsettling.

 - Alien Space Bats: The only decent explanation why no one else stopped them before they became too powerful.
 Knowing the Draka, they have them as slaves.

 - It needs them to explain how and why a sparsely-populated colony of farmers of the late 1700s could industrialize quicker than all European nations together and conquer a continent which no less than three Real Life superpowers (British, French and German Empires) could barely do, even with several other Great Powers' help.

 - Alternate History: And not the nice kind either!

 - Alternate History Wank: A textbook example thereof.